 While the mentioned trisomies are characterized by a numeric aberration of the autosomes, there are syndromes with a numeric aberration of the gonosomes.
-The Turner syndrome with a 45, X0 set of chromosomes and the Klinefelter syndrome with at least 47, XXY are two of these aberrations.
+The Turner syndrome with a 45, X0 set of chromosomes and the Klinefelter syndrome with at least 47, XXY are 2 of these aberrations.

 If nondisjunction occurs in one of the blastomeres after fertilization, it is possible that only a few cells carry this chromosomal abnormality, which results in a mosaic.
 This formation of a mosaic can also occur in the mentioned trisomies and the Klinefelter and Turner syndromes.
 In this case, the clinical changes are less distinctive compared to the case where all cells carry the abnormality.